Highly noise resistant multipartite quantum correlations: Introduction

-Lately, considerable research effort has been dedicated to the study of noise robustness of nonlocal multipartite entangled sattes (see e.g., \cite{decoherence},\cite{dickenoise}).
+Lately, considerable research effort has been dedicated to the study of noise robustness of multipartite entangled states (see, e.g., \cite{NLclasses,decoherenceNL,dickenoise,decoherenceENT, szumy}).
+Specifically, in Ref.~\cite{NLclasses}, families of Bell inequalities have been constructed for discriminating different types of multipartite entanglement (e.g. GHZ~\cite{GHZ} and W-type~\cite{Dicke} of entanglement).
 The present study can be considered as part of this research program.